cbednarski/hostess/README.md

     -4   # Limit operation to ipv4 entries
     -6   # Limit operation to ipv6 entries

-hostess may mangle your hosts file.
-In general it will probably look like this, with domains pointing at the same IP grouped together and disabled domains commented out.
+hostess will mangle your hosts file.
+Domains pointing at the same IP will be grouped together and disabled domains commented out.

     127.0.0.1 localhost hostname2 hostname3
     127.0.1.1 machine.name